When does Taskmaster air Channel 4? Series 10 guide and festive special details

 Everything you need to know about the popular comedy challenge series ahead of it's festive special.

-Fans of Alex Horne’s ridiculous entertainment game show are not to fear though, for a Taskmaster festive special is on the way!
+While Daisy May Cooper, Johnny Vegas and Katherine Parkinson won’t be competing in ridiculous tasks for too much longer, Taskmaster fans are in for a treat in the New Year with the show’s upcoming festive special.

-After enjoying its best performance on record following a move to Channel 4, Taskmaster will be back at the end of this year with a festive one-off special, challenging another five comedians to complete a series of silly tasks.
+Channel 4 recently announced the Taskmaster contestants taking part in the show’s New Year Treat, with the likes of film star John Hannah, Channel 4 presenter Krishnan Guru-Murphy and Derry Girls’ Nicola Coughlan completing various holiday-themed challenges for our entertainment.

-If you can’t wait until then, you can can always purchase the Taskmaster Board Game to keep you busy in the run up to Christmas.
+If you can’t wait until the New Year, you can can always purchase the Taskmaster Board Game to keep you busy in the run up to Christmas.

 Here’s everything you need to know about the Taskmaster series 10 final and the Taskmaster festive special.